Particular/docs.particular.net/samples/routing/custom/sample.md

 ---

 The sample demonstrates how NServiceBus routing model can be extended to allow for configuration-free routing with MSMQ transport.
 It does so by making endpoint instances publish metadata information about themselves
- * what is my identify (logical endpoint name and physical address)
+ * identity: logical name and physical address of the endpoint
- * what messages can I handle
+ * handled messages
- * what event types do I publish
+ * published events

-The advantage of such approach is low development friction (no configuration to keep up to date for environment).
-The disadvantage is the added complexity and failure modes due to problems with the discovery mechanism.
+The advantage of no configuration approach is low development friction and simpler maintanance.
+The disadvantage is that the configuration (or endpoint?) discovery mechanism implementation is more complex, especially with regards to failure handling mechanism.

 ## Prerequisites